soc/soc.me/_standards/base-uid.md

 1. 48bits of POSIX time in nanoseconds, left-shifted by 2 bits[^1]
 2. 72bits of randomness

-These two parts are concatenated into a 120bit long bitstring ...
+<br>These two parts are concatenated into a 120bit long bitstring:
 <div class="diagram">
          8      16      24      32      40      48      56      64      72      80      88      96      104     112     120
 ┏━┯━┯━┯━┳━┯━┯━┯━┳━┯━┯━┯━┳━┯━┯━┯━┳━┯━┯━┯━┳━┯━┯━┯━┳━┯━┯━┯━┳━┯━┯━┯━┳━┯━┯━┯━┳━┯━┯━┯━┳━┯━┯━┯━┳━┯━┯━┯━┳━┯━┯━┯━┳━┯━┯━┯━┳━┯━┯━┯━┓